MickyDowns/deep_tf_notminst/README.md

-# TF for Not-Minst character recognition and Text Sequencing
+# TF for Not-Minst character recognition and for Text Sequencing

 ## Overview

 These are my Jupyter notebook annotations and extensions to the Google / Udacity Deep Learning course: https://www.udacity.com/course/deep-learning--ud730.
-That course was a great intro to TensorFlow, but the Python knowledge requirement was "advanced".
-I've saved of my models / annotations in these notebooks.
-They may help you implement concepts as you work thru that course.
+That course was a great intro to TensorFlow.
+However, the Python knowledge requirement was "advanced" making the class less accessible.
+So, I've saved of my models / annotations in these notebooks.

+## Who this may help

+If you're taking the course and struggling with how to translate concepts to code or want to see results under a variety of assumptions, these notebooks may help.
+If your not taking the course but are interested in seeing a curated version of how Google implements CNN and RNN/LSTM networks, this should help.

 ## What's Implemented